 Also in this section:

-If you are encountering resistance for diagnosis or support from your doctors, local CCG or NHS Trust, you should help them understand that change is coming.
-Tell them NICE is developing a Quality Standard on FASD.
+If you are encountering resistance for diagnosis or support from your doctors, local CCG or NHS Trust, you can help them understand that change is coming.
+NICE has released a Quality Standard on FASD.

 While Quality Standards aren’t mandatory, CCGs and the new Integrated Care Systems (ICS) are supposed to ‘have regard’ for them and demonstrate how they are improving quality of care.

-The NICE Quality Standard will be based on the Scottish SIGN 156 Guideline on Children and Young People Exposed Prenatally to Alcohol.
+The NICE Quality Standard on FASD is based on the Scottish SIGN 156 Guideline on Children and Young People Exposed Prenatally to Alcohol.

-National FASD hosted an informal roundtable on the forthcoming NICE Quality Standard on FASD in the week following the announcement.
-The discussion was co-chaired by Dr Raja Mukherjee and Sandra Butcher.
-This took place in the margins of the launch of the Greater Manchester.
+National FASD hosted an informal roundtable on the forthcoming NICE Quality Standard on FASD in the week following the announcement in May 2019.
 The discussion was co-chaired by Dr Raja Mukherjee and Sandra Butcher.
 This took place in the margins of the launch of the Greater Manchester Alcohol Exposed Pregnancies Programme.